Hong Kong Exchanges and Clearing : AMENDED AND RESTATED MEMORANDUM AND ARTICLES OF ASSOCIATION | MarketScreener

 OF

-(conditionally adopted by special resolution passed on 11 September 2019 and effective on the
+(conditionally adopted by special resolution passed on 16 September 2019 and effective on 11 October

-date on which the shares of the Company are listed on The Stock Exchange of Hong Kong

 TABLE OF CONTENTS